-A variety of methods are adopted to identify and characterize obscured AGN (for an extensive overview of the different methods depending on wavelength see Hickox & Alexander 2018).
-X-ray observations (e.g., Giacconi 2009) are one of the best methods for selecting obscured AGN since they are directly associated with the accretion disc, and its hot corona.
-X-rays have more penetrating power through thick mediums, at least until the Compton-thin/thick limit of $N{\rm H} \sim 10^{24}$ cm-2.
-A variety of observational studies have a bolometric luminosity above $L{bol} > 10^{42}$ erg/s at some point during their active lives.

-attempted to describe the demography and evolution of AGN as a function of their column densities (e.g., Ueda et al. 2014; Aird et al. 2015; Buchner et al. 2015; Ananna et al. 2019; Laloux et al. 2023).
-It has been several times recognized that the Cosmic X-ray Background (CXB) of AGN can be reproduced by a collection of AGN with varying column densities ranging from $N{\rm H} \sim 10^{20} - 10^{26}$ cm-2 (e.g., Gilli et al. 2007; Shen 2009; Shankar et al. 2009; Ueda et al. 2014; Aird et al. 2015; Ananna et al. 2019; Gilli et al. 2022, and references therein).
+A variety of methods are adopted to identify and characterize obscured AGN (for an extensive overview of the different methods depending on wavelength, see Hickox & Alexander 2018).
+X-ray observations (e.g. Giacconi 2009) are one of the best methods for selecting obscured AGN since they are directly associated with the accretion disc, and its hot corona.
+X-rays have more penetrating power through thick mediums, at least until the Comptonthin (CTN)/thick (CTK) limit of $N{\rm H} \sim 10^{24} {\rm ~cm^{-2}}$ .
+A variety of observational studies have attempted to describe the demography and evolution of AGN as a function of their column densities (e.g. Ueda et al. 2014: Aird et al. 2015: Buchner et al. 2015: Ananna et al. 2019; Laloux et al. 2023).
+It has been several times recognized that the cosmic X-ray background (CXB) of AGN can be reproduced by a collection of AGN with varying column densities ranging from $N{\rm H}$ $\sim 10^{20}$ to $10^{26}$ cm-2 (e.g. Gilli, Comastri & Hasinger 2007; Shankar, Weinberg & Miralda-Escudé 2009: Shen 2009: Ueda et al. 2014: Aird et al. 2015; Ananna et al. 2019; Gilli et al. 2022, and references therein).

-In this paper, we use the comprehensive semi-analytic model (SAM) for GAlaxy Evolution and Assembly (GAEA, Fontanot et al. 2020, F20 hereafter) as a self-consistent baseline for a realistic simulated population of galaxies and their central SMBHs, consistent with the present constraints on the galaxy stellar mass function and AGN luminosity function.
-Starting from GAEA predictions, we then assign to each model galaxy a line-of-sight Hydrogen column density $N{\rm H}$, based on its gas mass, as well as a torus component based on its SMBH mass and AGN luminosity.
-However, we also check the robustness of our results by varying various key prescriptions of the GAEA model in a semi-empirical fashion, by adopting, for example, different AGN light curves, gas fractions, or gas disc sizes.
+In this paper, we use the comprehensive semi-analytic model (SAM) for GAlaxy Evolution and Assembly (GAEA, Fontanot et al. 2020, F20 hereafter) as a self-consistent baseline for a realistic simulated population of galaxies and their central SMBHs, consistent with the present constraints on the galaxy stellar mass function and AGN LF.
+Starting from GAEA predictions, we then assign to each model galaxy a line-of-sight hydrogen column density $N{\rm H}$ , based on its gas mass, as well as a torus component based on its SMBH mass and AGN luminosity.
+However, we also check the robustness of our results by varying various key prescriptions of the GAEA model in a semi-empirical fashion, by adopting, for example, different AGN LCs, gas fractions, or gas disc sizes.

 This paper is the first of a pair dedicated to the study of the origin of obscuration in AGN.
 This paper is dedicated to the Orientation model, while its companion paper (Alonso-Tetilla et al. in preparation) will focus on Evolutionary models.
 The plan of the paper is a follows.
-We present a detailed description of the adopted methodology in Section 2, where we describe the basic information produced by GAEA which we use as baseline for our calculations, the computation of column density from the large-scale gas distribution, the inclusion of an AGN-driven Blast Wave, and the modelling of a dusty torus-like central component.
-In Section 3 we present our main results in terms of the key model parameters driving AGN obscuration in our orientation-based model.
+We present a detailed description of the adopted methodology in Section 2, where we describe the basic information produced by GAEA which we use as baseline for our calculations, the computation of column density from the large-scale gas distribution, the inclusion of an AGN-driven Blast Wave (BW), and the modelling of a dusty torus-like central component.
+In Section 3, we present our main results in terms of the key model parameters driving AGN obscuration in our orientation-based model.
 We discuss our results in Section 4, where we highlight the impact of varying any of our underlying assumptions or parameters, and we then list our main conclusions in Section 5.